|

 Waddell, Mary Lee

-Photograph collection, 1890-1910
+Photograph Collection, 1890-1910

 26 copy prints

-SWCPC 291, E1
+SWCPC 291 E1

-Consists of photographs of the people and places in Emma, Texas (ca.
+Consists of photographs of the people and places in Emma, Texas (ca. 1890-1910).

-1890-1910).
 Included are photographs of a music class (1907) and oxen pulling a wagon

 (undated).

-Mary Lee Ishmael was born in Parker County, Texas, and grew up in Hereford and Emma,
+Mary Lee Ishmael was born in Parker County, Texas, and grew up in Hereford and

-in the Odessa, Texas, area during the 1920s.
+prominent ranchers in the Odessa, Texas, area during the 1920s.

 Waggoner Family